tailrin/brewery-app/README.md

 ## Summary

-Using the Open Breweries,Bing Maps, and Google Maps APIs, we list breweries within a specified mile range from user’s entered location.
+Using the Open Breweries, Bing Maps, and Google Maps APIs, we list breweries within a specified mile range from user’s entered location.

 After submitting their starting address, the user will receive a list of brewery results in order of closest to farthest distance.